CSR

 • SCOPE 3

-Category 3 - Indirect emissions from transport
+Category 3 - Indirect emissions related to transport

 These emissions represent 1.46% of total emissions.